thoughtspot/thoughtspot.github.io/_admin/ts-cloud/scriptability.md

 {: id="tml-editor"}
 ## Edit, validate, and publish objects using the TML editor
 You can access the TML editor from the object list page<!--, or from the object itself.
 To edit and update multiple objects using the TML editor, access it from the object list page-->.
+It also appears when there is an error when you import TML objects, if you click **Edit**.

 To use the TML editor, follow these steps: